wikimedia/labs-tools-lists/docs/query.md

 - default (currently means daily)
 - daily
 - weekly
+- none (the query will never be run)

 The **author** field asks for author name.
 If the query is taken from the wiki itself and is difficult or impossible to determine the author, set to `unknown`.